-Table .
+Supplementary file 1C.

 Rank of support for topology models to resolve speciation patterns of the Eastern Palearctic Bufo species.
 We conducted nested sampling analyses on species tree models to evaluate the most likely species tree topology.
 The Miocene geological events (Model C) was the highest supported factor in driving the speciation of Asian Bufo based on the lowest MLE and positive value of Bayes factor obtained.